jerryjappinen/bellevue-docs/howto/meta.md

 ## Page-specific meta tags

 Use the `metaInfo` property in your page component.
-We use the `vue-meta` component which reads this and updates the page title and other tags when this component is navigated to.
+We use the `vue-meta` plugin which reads this and updates the page title and other tags when this component is navigated to.

 - [Read more about creating routed pages](../ui/routing.md)
 - [Read more about `vue-meta`](https://github.com/declandewet/vue-meta)